• Skip to main content

-The Hanging Flume in southwestern Colorado are a unique testament to the gold rush that invaded the state in the late 1800s and left just as quickly a few years later.
+The Hanging Flume in southwestern Colorado is a unique testament to the gold rush that invaded the state in the late 1800s and left just as quickly a few years later.
 The 10-mile Flume rests above the Dolores River in Dolores Canyon, and its remains are still visible today.

 History